StephenGriffies/StephenGriffies.github.io/_pages/models.md

 it is to algorithm developers.
 Quite generally, MOM6 offers many sophisticated numerical features and physical parameterizations well beyond MOM5.
-These enhancements provide ocean modelers with critical tools needed to address a number of high profile climate related questions such as sea level rise and ocean heat uptake.
+These enhancements provide ocean modelers with critical tools needed to address a number of high profile questions such as sea level rise and ocean heat uptake.
 My recent mentoring activities involve the use of MOM6 as a tool for idealized and realistic model simulations and analysis.

 <figure> <img